 The LECP Guidelines require the preparation of both economic elements and community elements.
 The LEO Office has prepared an Offaly Economic Development Strategy and Action Plan, which will inform the new LECP.
-The tender was won by OCO Global who consulted widely including eighty business stakeholders, students and education providers.
-Baseline data was collected and a number of key recommendations were made.

-Offaly LCDC held a consultation process as part of preparing a new integrated Local Economic and Community Plan (LECP) for the 6 year period 2024-2029 during the period 3 May 2023 to August 2023.
-A Socio Economic Statement and Profile, along with the Offaly Economic Strategy and Action Plan 2022-2027 were provided on the WWW.offaly.ie website.
+Offaly LCDC held a detailed consultation process during the period from May to August 2023.
+A Socio Economic Statement and Profile, along with the Offaly Economic Strategy and Action Plan 2022-2027 were provided on the www.offaly.ie website.
 In person meetings were held in the 3 MD's, an online questionnaire was provided, and submissions were welcomed via email or by post.

 PPN groups and key organisations were contacted and invited to make a submission to the Plan.
-The new LECP will set out the objectives and actions which are needed to promote and support the economic and local community development of County Offaly.
+The new LECP sets out the objectives and actions which are needed to promote and support the economic and local community development of County Offaly.
 The new LECP will be finalised and adopted in early 2024.